 Policy and Procedures against Harassment, Discrimination, and Retaliation in Employment

-Consistent with federal, state and local laws, this policy reaffirms Fordham University’s commitment to an environment free from harassment, discrimination, and retaliation for all members of the Fordham community, including in the workplace, in the broader work environment, and during all campus-related activities.
+Consistent with federal, state and local laws, this policy, including its reporting and investigatory processes, reaffirms Fordham University’s commitment to an environment free from harassment, discrimination, and retaliation for all members of the Fordham community, including in the workplace, in the broader work environment, and during all campus-related activities.
 This policy outlines:

 - To whom this policy applies;

 - The situations in which this policy applies;

 - How to report a violation of this policy; and

 - The procedures to investigate reports made pursuant to this policy;

 - The right to file complaints with external government agencies.

 This policy applies to harassment and discrimination on the basis of actual or perceived sex, gender, race, color, national origin, alienage or citizenship status, ancestry, religion, creed, pregnancy, age, sexual orientation, disability*, marital status, gender identity/expression (including sex stereotyping, gender expression, and perceived identity), status as a victim of domestic violence, military status, veteran status,